cap-js/docs/guides/deployment/custom-builds.md

 [Learn more about `cds env get`](../../node.js/cds-env#cli){.learn-more}

 **Note:**
-`cds build` provides options you can use to switch the copy behavior on build task level on or off:
+`cds build` provides `options` you can use to switch the copy behavior of specific files on or off on build task level:

 ```json [package.json]
 {